Sintashta: Location

+Description

 The settlement consisted of rectangular houses arranged in a circle 140 m in diameter and surrounded by a timber-reinforced earthen wall with gate towers and a deep ditch on its exterior.
 The fortifications at Sintashta and similar settlements such as Arkaim were of unprecedented scale for the steppe region.
 There is evidence of copper and bronze metallurgy taking place in every house excavated at Sintashta, again an unprecedented intensity of metallurgical production for the steppe.
 Early Abashevo culture ceramic styles strongly influenced Sintashta ceramics.
 Due to the assimilation of tribes in the region of the Urals, such as the Pit-grave, Catacomb, Poltavka, and northern Abashevo into the Novokumak horizon, it would seem inaccurate to provide Sintashta with a purely Indo-Iranian attribution.
 In the origin of Sintashta, the Abashevo culture would play an important role.

 Five cemeteries have been found associated with the site, the largest of which (known as Sintashta mogila or SM) consisted of forty graves.
 Some of these were chariot burials, producing the oldest known chariots in the world.
 Others included horse sacrifices—up to eight in a single grave—various stone, copper and bronze weapons, and silver and gold ornaments.
 The SM cemetery is overlain by a very large kurgan of a slightly later date.
 It has been suggested that the kind of funerary sacrifices evident at Sintashta have strong similarities to funerary rituals described in the Rig Veda.

 Radiocarbon dates from the settlement and cemeteries span over a millennium, suggesting an earlier occupation belonging to the Poltavka culture.
 The majority of the dates, however, are around 2100–1800 BC, which points at a main period of occupation of the site consistent with other settlements and cemeteries of the Sintashta culture.